About Nicole C. Wong

-In 2015, Nicole embarked on a new adventure as founder and chief storyteller of UpLeveler, a learning-and-development consulting practice that lifts leaders’ business results by weaving data-driven insights into storytelling that inspires people to believe and act.
-Since PwC hired her as a full-time employee that year to help launch its content-strategy and curation team as the leadership-development subject-matter expert, she has been operating UpLeveler on a pro-bono basis to serve non-profit organizations.
+In early 2015, Nicole embarked on a new adventure as founder and chief storyteller of UpLeveler, a learning-and-development consulting practice that lifts leaders’ business results by weaving data-driven insights into storytelling that inspires people to believe and act.
+Soon after that, PwC hired her as a full-time employee to help launch its content-strategy and curation team as their leadership-development subject-matter expert; since then, Nicole has been operating UpLeveler on a pro-bono basis to serve non-profit organizations, including the American Heart Association and The Highway Community.

 NEWS ABOUT NICOLE: